Here you will find different ways to establish an Internet connection on your site. 🌐

 Good for: Indoor, existing WIFI on court

-Your facility is already well equipped and you just want to connect the Wingfield Court?
-Then simply expand your existing network with a repeater with LAN output (for example: this one).
+Your facility is already well equipped and you just want to connect the Wingfield Box to your existing network?
+Then simply expand your network with a repeater with LAN output (for example: this one).
 They are easy to set up and can connect to almost any network.

-💡 Hint: It is best to first check which manufacturer your other WIFI devices are from.
-Most of the time, they offer their own solutions for expanding the network, which even works without additional setup!
+💡 Tip: It is best to first check which manufacturer your other WIFI devices are from.
+Usually, they offer their own solutions for expanding the network, which even works without additional setup!